wecre8websites/shopify-theme-tailwind/README.md

    rm -rf .git && git init
    ```

-   If your default branch is not called `main`, please replace `main` with your
+   If your default branch is not called `master`, please replace `master` with your
    default branch name in `.github/workflows/deploy.yml`.

 2. **Add script and link tags**: Include `index.min.css` and `index.bundle.js` in the head tag (after `base.css`) `shopify/layout/theme.liquid`